We’ve teamed up with four experienced science technicians to help answer your questions about setting up your GCSE and A-level practical activities.

 Contact your adviser

-Biology: Dr Maxine Opperman
+GCSE and A-level Biology: Dr Maxine Opperman

 I started working in laboratories many years ago – assisting at the local vets, part-time work at the university – before graduating in microbiology and moving into food and agricultural research at Rothamsted research station.
 Several publications, a PhD and postdoctoral work later, I left academia and returned to laboratory work.